 All of the courses offered in the Master of Professional Kinesiology program are mandatory.
-Students will be pre-enroled in courses by the Graduate Programs Office.
-The first day of classes is August 6, 2019.
+Students will be pre-enroled in courses by the KPE Office of the Registrar and Student Services.
+The first day of classes is August 2, 2022.